schmidt1024/angular-beginners-workshop/README.md

 - [ ] Import and declare it in `app.modules.ts`
 - [ ] Input the movie data in `.ts`
 - [ ] Code the overview template in `.html`
+- [ ] Bring the detail into the main template
 - [ ] Style the template in `.css`
-- [ ] At least bring the detail into the main template

 Notes